microsoft/FluidFramework/BREAKING.md

 In a subsequent major release, the policy `IDocumentStorageServicePolicies.maximumCacheDurationMs` (and likewise `IDocumentStorageService.policies` itself) may become required, to ensure all drivers take note of this requirement and enforce this policy.

+### Deprecated IPendingMessage.clientSequenceNumber
+`IPendingMessage.clientSequenceNumber` has been deprecated.
+Provide dummy values as needed and remove any dependencies on it as this property will no longer be used in the `PendingStateManager`.

 ## 2.0.0-internal.3.0.0 Breaking changes
 - [Existing flag is now required in IRuntimeFactory](#existing-parameter-is-now-required-in-iruntimefactory)